Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The cost of hurricanes is on the rise, both financially and in terms of lives.
-In the last 5 years, America has experienced 4 of the most costly hurricanes, with 9 of the costliest hurricanes happening in the last 20 years.
+4 of the top 10 costliest hurricanes in America happened in the last 5 years, while 9 of the top 10 costliest hurricanes happened in the last 20 years.

 Hurricane Katrina in 2005 devastated the US and was by far the most expensive hurricane in the country, causing $170 billion in damage and seeing 1,833 Americans lose their lives.
 While Katrina was the most expensive in terms of dollars, the costliest hurricane in regards to lives lost was Hurricane Maria in 2017, which saw 2,981 Americans perish.

-The data for the number of hurricanes to make landfall by state was calculated from the Hurricane direct hits on the mainland U.S. coastline and for individual states by Saffir/Simpson category, 1851-2018 data by NOAA and was adjusted to include the 2019 and 2020 hurricanes Barry, Dorian, Hanna, Isaias and Laura.
+The data for the number of hurricanes to make landfall by state was sourced from the Hurricane direct hits on the mainland U.S. coastline and for individual states by Saffir/Simpson category, 1851-2020 data by the National Oceanic and Atmospheric Administration (NOAA).

-The costliest hurricane data was sourced from the National Centers for Environmental Information (NCEI) U.S. Billion-Dollar Weather and Climate Disasters (2020), looking at tropical cyclones from 1980 to 2020.
+The costliest hurricane data was sourced from the National Centers for Environmental Information (NCEI) U.S. Billion-Dollar Weather and Climate Disasters, looking at tropical cyclones from 1980 to 2021.

 For media inquiries: